KartikTalwar/gmail.js/README.md

 This ID can only be used by `gmail.new.get.*`-functions.

+Can be provided email-element from HTML DOM, or Gmail DOMEmail object to look up specific email ID.

 #### gmail.new.get.thread_id()

 Obtains the new-style thread-ID from the email currently on screen.